hivehelsinki/hive-arena-2025/docs/rules.md

 Terrain can be of three types:

-- stone (unpassable and cannot be built in)
+- rock (unpassable and cannot be built in)
 - empty
 - flower fields, from which resources (flowers) can be foraged